Comparison

 Who should pick which

-• Zero-planning vacation — Ixtapa.
+• Zero-planning, all-inclusive vacation — Ixtapa.

 The verdict